EXAM RESULTS AND APPEALS

 You can appeal on the grounds of a procedural irregularity occurring (including administrative errors) that may suggest the results would have been different had the error not occurred.

 - If you are appealing on this ground you should provide evidence to show that the University has not followed its own policies, procedures and rules.
-These are all published on the University web pages and could include the University Rules of Assessment, the Progress and Appeals Procedures, the 'No-Detriment' policy and Department specific guidance such as your Departmental Handbook/Moodle Guidance etc.
+These are all published on the University web pages and could include the University Rules of Assessment, the Progress and Appeals Procedures and Department specific guidance such as your Departmental Handbook/Moodle Guidance etc.

 - This ground could also be used if you think there is an error on your results table (for example, your results table suggests you scored a 56 on an assignment but your result was actually a 65).